Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 By implementing automated pick and place technology in your facility, you'll boost output, cut costs, improve quality, and increase flexibility.

 The hardest part was getting started, but we’ve helped you with the research stage.
-But remember, the right robot goes beyond things like price range: you have to determine what level of automation is right for you and then make an informed choice.
+But remember, the right robot goes beyond things like price range: You have to determine what level of automation is right for you and then make an informed choice.

 Next steps